score-spec/docs/content/en/docs/dependencies/merge-humanitec-deployments.md

   --delta <you-delta-string>
 ```

-The output of the command will be a deployment delta file that contains the changes made to your application deployment.
-This deployment delta file can be used to apply the changes to your application deployment.
+The output of the command will be a delta file that contains the changes made to your application.
+This delta can be used to apply the changes to the target environment.

 ```json
 {